 Additional Notes

-A healthy black coat will shimmer brilliantly in the direct sunlight.
+A healthy black coat will shimmer brilliantly in direct sunlight.
 As a result, this is particularly useful for show dogs as it helps to accentuate the Dane’s impressive musculature.

 Solid black coats can also be seen in other breeds such as the Newfoundland, Pumi, Standard Schnauzer, German Shepherd, Chow Chow, and Labrador Retriever.